 After you disconnect FortiClient Telemetry from FortiGate or EMS, FortiClient Telemetry automatically connects with the FortiGate or EMS when you rejoin the network.
-See Forget gateway IP addresses on page 1.

 Viewing compliance status

 Information available on the Compliance & Telemetry tab depends on whether FortiClient is running in standalone mode or managed mode.
 In managed mode, the information displayed on the Compliance & Telemetry tab also depends on whether FortiClient Telemetry is connected to FortiGate or EMS.